Does mesoscopic elasticity control viscous slowing down in glassforming liquids?: Discussion

-Relatedly, an important future research direction is the determination of the causal factors affecting the degree of granularity of glassformers' PELs.
+An important future research direction is the determination of the causal factors affecting the degree of granularity of glassformers' PELs, and a more robust theoretical connection between PEL granularity and liquid dynamics.
 As a first step, we demonstrate a clear correlation between high PEL fragmentation/granularity and dominance of attractive forces, as made evident by overlapping our models' pair correlation functions with their pairwise potentials, see \autoref{fig:gr} of \Cref{appendix:correlation_pel_attraction}.
-This correlation raises the question whether it is possible to relate a liquid's PEL granularity to mechanical inannealability\cite{karina_sticky2} --- the strong suppression of thermal-annealing-induced stiffening of $G$ and $\kappa$ [as demonstrated in \autoref{fig:tau_vs_kappa_over_T_all}(c3, d3)] --- since both phenomena seem to emerge in systems featuring strong attractive interactions.
-Such interactions have also been shown to induce the stiffening and depletion of QLEs, accompanied by changes in QLEs' destabilization mechanisms and in their spatial structure and geometry.\cite{karina_sticky1} Future research will have to determine why the connection between soft QLEs and structural relaxation can break down under the influence of attractive interactions, and what role, if any, soft QLEs play in structural relaxation in this class of systems.
+This correlation raises the question whether in the models where attractive forces dominate, there exists a separate bond-breaking energy scale that may cause the correlation between mesoscopic elasticity and viscous dynamics to break down.
+We note, however, that the introduction of a bond-breaking energy scale has been shown to lead to strong (\emph{i.e.}~Arrhenius) dynamic behavior --- in contrast to the models where $\Delta E \sim \kappa$ fails, which remain highly fragile.
+A further question is whether it is possible to relate a liquid's PEL granularity to mechanical inannealability\cite{karina_sticky2} --- the strong suppression of low-temperature thermal annealing-induced stiffening of $G$ and $\kappa$ [as demonstrated in \autoref{fig:tau_vs_kappa_over_T_all}(c3, d3)] --- since both phenomena seem to emerge in systems featuring strong attractive interactions.
+Such interactions have also been shown to induce the stiffening and depletion of QLMs, accompanied by changes in QLMs' destabilization mechanisms and in their spatial structure and geometry.\cite{karina_sticky1} Future research will have to determine why the connection between soft QLMs and structural relaxation can break down under the influence of attractive interactions, and what role, if any, soft QLMs play in structural relaxation in this class of systems.